The Challenge

 A registry of social service resources available for direct or indirect referrals

-Secure two-way provider communication for the digital exchange of necessary patient information, such as medical records and consent forms
+Secure two-way provider communication for the digital exchange of necessary care information, such as medical records and consent forms

 Comprehensive data aggregation and analytics capabilities

-FOR PHYSICIANS, NURSES, AND OTHERS WORKING IN THE INTENSE AND DEMANDING ED ENVIRONMENT
+FOR CARE TEAMS WORKING IN THE INTENSE AND DEMANDING ED ENVIRONMENT

-OpenBeds offers the ability to see the longitudinal patient record and quickly identify the most appropriate resources to match the level of care best suited to that patient’s specific needs.
-Based on that criteria, providers are then able to efficiently connect and schedule patients for the closest available care through OpenBeds digital screening, intake and registration functions, which include the ability to coordinate prior authorization and peer support.
+OpenBeds offers the ability to see the longitudinal care record and quickly identify the most appropriate resources to match the level of care best suited to that individual’s specific needs.
+Based on that criteria, providers are then able to efficiently connect and schedule the closest available care through OpenBeds digital screening, intake and registration functions, which include the ability to coordinate prior authorization and peer support.

-After patients are discharged from the ED, clinicians can close the loop on referrals to ensure individuals are connected to needed treatment.
+After discharge from the ED, clinicians can close the loop on referrals to ensure individuals are connected to needed treatment.
 They can use OpenBeds to track whether providers have accepted or declined those referrals.
 If the referral is denied, they can see the reasons why.
-Lastly, they can see whether or not patients showed up for the recommended follow-up care or services.
+Lastly, they can see whether or not an individual showed up for the recommended follow-up care or services.

 FOR PROVIDERS

-OpenBeds facilitates optimal access by streamlining care transitions and replacing time-consuming manual processes that often require providers to call, email or fax multiple facilities individually to find available resources for patients.
+OpenBeds facilitates optimal access by streamlining care transitions and replacing time-consuming manual processes that often require providers to call, email or fax multiple facilities individually to find available resources.

 The Results

-- Significantly shortened the amount of time patients have to wait for referrals
+- Significantly shortened the amount of time waiting for referrals

-- Increased access to care by increasing the number of distinct services offered for patients by 173%
+- Increased access to care by increasing the number of healthcare entities integrated in the network by 173%

 - Helps state partners to track key ED performance metrics

-- Ultimately improves patient outcomes for those in need of mental health and SUD services
+- Ultimately improves care patient outcomes for those in need of mental health and SUD services

 Implementation of OpenBeds can help states have a positive impact on the overall ED experience, including facilitating faster referrals to the most appropriate care.

-Prior to implementation, providers relied on a disjointed process for referring patients through phone, fax and email communications.
-ED staff often spent undue amounts of time calling around to various facilities to find available treatment options for patients, and some patients fell through the cracks as a result.
+Prior to implementation, providers relied on a disjointed process for referring people through phone, fax and email communications.
+ED staff often spent undue amounts of time calling around to various facilities to find available treatment options, leaving many people in need to fall through the cracks as a result.
 Upon implementing OpenBeds, state officials led an aggressive engagement campaign to educate providers about the system, including how it worked and the numerous benefits of participating.
 More than 70 provider facilities statewide now actively participate as a result.

 NUMBER OF REFERRALS MADE BY REFERRING ORGANIZATIONS BY MONTH*

-This has contributed to expanded access for patients, with the number of distinct services offered among all active receiving organizations growing 173% within the first year alone.
-Through the system’s data and analytics capabilities, state health officials are able to track overall referral patterns and identify specific problem areas, including the most commonly abused substances and difficult-to-place medical conditions, such as patients with active psychoses, complex medical conditions, and developmental disabilities.
+This has contributed to expanded access for individuals in need, with the number of active organizations growing 173% within the first year alone.
+Through the system’s data and analytics capabilities, state health officials are able to track overall referral patterns and identify specific problem areas, including the most commonly abused substances and difficult-to-place medical conditions, such as those with active psychoses, complex medical conditions, and developmental disabilities.

-OpenBeds is helping officials and providers improve overall mental health and SUD services in the state, including streamlining referrals and shortening wait times by getting patients more quickly to the most appropriate levels of care.
+OpenBeds is helping officials and providers improve overall mental health and SUD services in the state, including streamlining referrals and shortening wait times by getting people to the right care, quickly.
 In addition, the system has helped the state’s department of health identify service gaps, effectively target funding, shape policy, evaluate program effectiveness and design and alleviate some of the treatment burden for clinical staff, social workers and other providers.